Welcome to Glenelg Orthopaedics

 We aim to provide quality orthopaedic care for Adelaide residents, performing an individualised assessment for each and every patient.

+Your hands, wrists and elbows are in near-constant use.
 Dr Nimon routinely performs surgeries for a range of hand and wrist conditions, including carpal tunnel, trigger finger or thumb and arthritis.
 He also performs surgery for tennis and golfer’s elbow if it is deemed necessary.

 About Dr Nimon